-These Buyer Terms and Conditions (the “Agreement”) govern your (“You” or “Your”) use of Xometry (Shanghai) Technology Co., Ltd.’s (“Xometry”) website (the “Website”).
+These Buyer Terms and Conditions (the “Agreement”) govern your (“You” or “Your”) use of Xometry (Shanghai) Technology Co., Ltd.’s (“Xometry”) website (the “Website”) and Wechat mini program ( the “Mini Program”).
 PLEASE READ THIS AGREEMENT CAREFULLY.
-BY ACCESSING OR USING THE WEBSITE, INCLUDING PLACING AN ORDER WITH XOMETRY FOR MANUFACTURING SERVICES (THE “SERVICES”), CLICKING ON THE “I ACCEPT” BUTTON, AND/OR COMPLETING THE REGISTRATION PROCESS, YOU REPRESENT THAT (1) YOU HAVE READ, UNDERSTAND AND AGREE TO BE BOUND BY THIS AGREEMENT, (2) YOU ARE OF LEGAL AGE TO FORM A BINDING CONTRACT WITH XOMETRY, AND (3) YOU HAVE THE AUTHORITY TO ENTER INTO THIS AGREEMENT PERSONALLY OR ON BEHALF OF THE ENTITY YOU REPRESENT.
-IF YOU DO NOT AGREE TO BE BOUND BY THIS AGREEMENT, YOU MAY NOT ACCESS OR USE THIS WEBSITE OR THE SERVICES.
+BY ACCESSING OR USING THE WEBSITE AND THE MINI PROGRAM, INCLUDING PLACING AN ORDER WITH XOMETRY FOR MANUFACTURING SERVICES (THE “SERVICES”), CLICKING ON THE “I ACCEPT” BUTTON, AND/OR COMPLETING THE REGISTRATION PROCESS, YOU REPRESENT THAT (1) YOU HAVE READ, UNDERSTAND AND AGREE TO BE BOUND BY THIS AGREEMENT, (2) YOU ARE OF LEGAL AGE TO FORM A BINDING CONTRACT WITH XOMETRY, AND (3) YOU HAVE THE AUTHORITY TO ENTER INTO THIS AGREEMENT PERSONALLY OR ON BEHALF OF THE ENTITY YOU REPRESENT.
+IF YOU DO NOT AGREE TO BE BOUND BY THIS AGREEMENT, YOU MAY NOT ACCESS OR USE THE WEBSITE OR THE MINI PROGRAM OR THE SERVICES.

-PLEASE NOTE that Xometry may modify these terms and conditions at any time, and such modifications shall be effective immediately upon posting of the modified version on the Website for orders placed after such modifications have been posted.
+PLEASE NOTE that Xometry may modify these terms and conditions at any time, and such modifications shall be effective immediately upon posting of the modified version on the Website and the Mini Program for orders placed after such modifications have been posted.
 Xometry will also update the “Last Updated” date at the top of this Agreement.
 If Xometry makes any material changes, and You have registered with Xometry to create an Account (as defined below), Xometry may also send You an email to the last email address You provided pursuant to this Agreement.
-Any changes to this Agreement will be effective immediately for new users of the Website and/or Services and will be effective thirty (30) days after posting or providing notice of such changes on the Website for existing users (whichever is earlier).
-Xometry may require You to provide consent to the updated Agreement in a specified manner before further use of the Website and/or Services is permitted.
-If You do not agree to any change(s) after receiving a notice of such change(s), You shall stop using the Website and/or Services.
-Otherwise, Your continued use of the Website and/or Services shall be deemed Your conclusive acceptance of the modified terms and conditions.
+Any changes to this Agreement will be effective immediately for new users of the Website and the Mini Program and/or Services and will be effective thirty (30) days after posting or providing notice of such changes on the Website and the Mini Program for existing users (whichever is earlier).
+Xometry may require You to provide consent to the updated Agreement in a specified manner before further use of the Website and the Mini Program and/or Services is permitted.
+If You do not agree to any change(s) after receiving a notice of such change(s), You shall stop using the Website and the Mini Program and/or Services.
+Otherwise, Your continued use of the Website and the Mini Program and/or Services shall be deemed Your conclusive acceptance of the modified terms and conditions.

 Xometry only uses Your information as described in the Privacy Policy.
 We view protection of users’ privacy as a very important community principle.
-You represent and warrant to us that any data, information, records and files that You upload, transmit to or enter into the Website will only contain Personal Information, as defined in the Privacy Policy, for which You have provided all necessary notices and disclosures, obtained all applicable third party consents and permissions and otherwise have all authority, in each case as required by applicable laws, to enable us to make available the Services.
+You represent and warrant to us that any data, information, records and files that You upload, transmit to or enter into the Website and the Mini Program will only contain Personal Information, as defined in the Privacy Policy, for which You have provided all necessary notices and disclosures, obtained all applicable third party consents and permissions and otherwise have all authority, in each case as required by applicable laws, to enable us to make available the Services.

 1. SERVICES

 1.1 About the Services.
-Xometry hosts and maintains an online platform available at the Website that enables Xometry’s buyers to upload their three-dimensional (3D) models for their manufacturing projects.
+Xometry hosts and maintains an online platform available at the Website and the Mini Program that enables Xometry’s buyers to upload their three-dimensional (3D) models for their manufacturing projects.
 Xometry maintains a vendor manufacturing program consisting of a network of third-party manufacturers (each, a “Partner”) capable of performing manufacturing services in order to offer our buyers greater efficiencies including pricing, certifications and lead times while always striving for excellent quality manufacturing services.
 When a buyer uploads their Specifications (as defined below) for a manufacturing project, Xometry will either manufacture, or subcontract with one of Xometry’s Partners to have manufactured, the parts, assemblies or items to be delivered pursuant to the buyer’s order (each, a “Part”).